spatie/fractalistic/README.md

 ## Using a serializer

-Let's take a look again a the output of the first example:
+Let's take a look again at the output of the first example:

 ```php
 ['data' => [['id' => 1], ['id' => 2]];